osstech-jp/mailman/src/mailman/docs/install.rst

 You will need to set up a configuration file to override the defaults and set things up for your environment.
 Mailman is configured using an "ini"-style configuration system.

-``src/mailman/config/schema.cfg`` defines the ini-file schema and contains documentation for every section and configuration variable.
-Sections that end in ``.template`` or ``.master`` are templates that must be overridden in actual configuration files.
-There is a default configuration file that defines these basic overrides in ``src/mailman/config/mailman.cfg``.
-Your own configuration file will override those.
+Usually this means creating a ``mailman.cfg`` file and putting it in a standard search location.
+See the :ref:`configuration
+<configuration>` documentation for details.

 By default, all runtime files are put under a ``var`` directory in the current working directory.

-Mailman searches for its configuration file using the following search path.
-The first existing file found wins.

-* ``-C config`` command line option
-* ``$MAILMAN_CONFIG_FILE`` environment variable
-* ``./mailman.cfg``
-* ``~/.mailman.cfg``
-* ``/etc/mailman.cfg``
-* ``argv[0]/../../etc/mailman.cfg``

-Run the ``mailman info`` command to see which configuration file Mailman will use, and where it will put its database file.
+Run the ``mailman info`` command to see which configuration file Mailman is using, and where it will put its database file.
 The first time you run this, Mailman will also create any necessary run-time directories and log files.

 Try ``mailman --help`` for more details.
 You can use the commands ``mailman start`` to start the runner subprocess daemons, and of course ``mailman stop`` to stop them.

-Postorius_, a web UI for administration and subscriber settings, is being developed as a separate, Django-based project.
-For now, the most flexible means of configuration is via the command line and REST API.

-Note that you can also "run" Mailman from one of the virtual environments created by tox, e.g.::
+Note that you can also run Mailman from one of the virtual environments created by tox, e.g.::

+    $ tox -e py35-nocov --notest -r
     $ .tox/py35-nocov/bin/mailman info